Optimizing transmission conditions for multiple subdomains in the Magnetotelluric Approximation of Maxwell's equations: Optimized Schwarz for the Magnetotelluric Approximation

 If the parameters $p_j^{\pm}$ are constant over all the interfaces, \MG{and we eliminate} the first and the last row \MG{and} column of $T$, \MG{$T$} becomes a block Toeplitz matrix. \MG{The best choice of the parameters minimizes the spectral radius $\rho(T)$ over a numerically relevant range of frequencies $K:=[\tilde{k}_{\min},\tilde{k}_{\max}]$ with $\tilde{k}_{\min}:=\frac{\pi}{\hat{L}}$ (or $0$ for simplicity) and $\tilde{k}_{\max}:=\frac{M\pi}{\hat{L}}$, $M\sim\frac{1}{h}$, where $h$ is the mesh size, and is thus solution of the min-max problem $\min_{p_j^{\pm}}\max_{\tilde{k}\in K}|\rho(T(\tilde{k},p_j^{\pm}))|.$ }

-\MG{The traditional approach to obtain optimized transmission conditions for optimized Schwarz methods is to optimize performance for a simple two subdomain model problem, and then to use the result also in the case of many subdomains.
-We want to study here if this approach is justified, by directly optimizing the performance for two and more subdomains, and then comparing the results.}
+The traditional approach to obtain optimized transmission conditions for optimized Schwarz methods is to optimize performance for a simple two subdomain model problem, and then to use the result also in the case of many subdomains.
+We want to study here if this approach is justified, by directly optimizing the performance for two and more subdomains, and then comparing the results.
+We obtain our results from insight by numerical optimisation for small overlap, in order to find asymptotic formulas for the convergence factor and the parameters involved.
+The constants in the asymptotic results are then obtained by rigorous analytical computations of asymptotic series.
+We thus do not obtain existence and uniqueness results, but our asymptotically optimized convergence factors equioscillate as one would expect.
+For Robin conditions with complex parameters for two subdomains, existence and uniqueness results can be found in B. Delourme and L. Halpern \cite{hal-02554807}.